 Automatic Transmission Drain & Fill

-Automatic transmissions work by transmitting power from an engine to the wheels through a fluid medium that also lubricates moving parts and cools the transmission.
+Automatic transmissions work by transmitting power from an engine to the wheels through a fluid reservoir that also lubricates moving parts and cools the transmission.
 Over time this fluid breaks down and becomes contaminated.
 Servicing the transmission promotes smooth shifting, extends the life of the transmission, prevents wear or scoring of the gears, clutch bands and discs, and helps avoid premature transmission failure.

 Transmission Service or Transfer Case Service